First Crusade: Council of Clermont

-Urban responded favourably, perhaps hoping to heal the Great Schism of forty years earlier, and to reunite the Church under papal primacy by helping the Eastern churches in their time of need.
-Alexios and Urban had previously been in close contact in 1089 and after, and had discussed openly the prospect of the (re)union of the Christian church.
-There were signs of considerable co-operation between Rome and Constantinople in the years immediately before the crusade.
+Urban responded favourably, perhaps hoping to heal the East-West Schism of forty years earlier, and to reunite the Church under papal primacy by helping the Eastern churches in their time of need.
+Alexios and Urban had previously been in close contact in 1089 and after, and had discussed openly the prospect of the reunion of the Christian churches.
+There were signs of considerable cooperation between Rome and Constantinople in the years immediately before the crusade.

 In July 1095, Urban turned to his homeland of France to recruit men for the expedition.
 His travels there culminated in the ten-day Council of Clermont, where on 27 November he gave an impassioned sermon to a large audience of French nobles and clergy.
 There are five versions of the speech recorded by people who may have been at the council (Baldric of Dol, Guibert of Nogent, Robert the Monk, and Fulcher of Chartres) or who went on crusade (Fulcher and the anonymous author of the Gesta Francorum), as well as other versions found in the works of later historians (such as William of Malmesbury and William of Tyre).
-All of these versions were written after Jerusalem had been captured.
-Thus it is difficult to know what was actually said and what was recreated in the aftermath of the successful crusade.
+All of these versions were written after Jerusalem had been captured, and it is difficult to know what was actually said versus what was recreated in the aftermath of the successful crusade.
 The only contemporary records are a few letters written by Urban in 1095.
-It is also thought that Urban also may have preached the Crusade at Piacenza, but the only record of which is by Bernold of St. Blasien in his Chronicon.
+It is also thought that Urban also may have preached the crusade at Piacenza, but the only record of which is by Bernold of St. Blasien in his Chronicon.

-The five versions of the speech differ widely from one another in regard to particulars, but all versions except that in the Gesta Francorum agree that Urban talked about the violence of European society and the necessity of maintaining the Peace of God; about helping the Greeks, who had asked for assistance; about the crimes being committed against Christians in the east; and about a new kind of war, an armed pilgrimage, and of rewards in heaven, where remission of sins was offered to any who might die in the undertaking.
+The five versions of the speech differ widely from one another regarding particulars, but all versions except that in the Gesta Francorum agree that Urban talked about the violence of European society and the necessity of maintaining the Peace of God; about helping the Greeks, who had asked for assistance; about the crimes being committed against Christians in the east; and about a new kind of war, an armed pilgrimage, and of rewards in heaven, where remission of sins was offered to any who might die in the undertaking.
 They do not all specifically mention Jerusalem as the ultimate goal.
 However, it has been argued that Urban's subsequent preaching reveals that he expected the expedition to reach Jerusalem all along.
-According to one version of the speech, the enthusiastic crowd responded with cries of Deus lo volt!––God wills it!.
+According to one version of the speech, the enthusiastic crowd responded with cries of Deus lo volt!—God wills it.